deeptestai/genai_tigs/docs/User-Guide/extending-giftbench.md

 - weights are available [Click here](https://drive.google.com/file/d/1MnXSukCHhtajVxtJxWpXCtXE8SFSCNKh/view?usp=sharing)

--For ImageNet, we have chosen pytorch BigGAN as the Conditional GAN model and are utilizing its pretrained weights.A detail about configuration and environment settings [here](https://github.com/lukemelas/pytorch-pretrained-gans/tree/main)
+- For ImageNet, we have chosen pytorch BigGAN as the Conditional GAN model and are utilizing its pretrained weights.A detail about configuration and environment settings [here](https://github.com/lukemelas/pytorch-pretrained-gans/tree/main)

  We utilize the 256x256 size Deep-BigGAN model with the specified pretrained weights by executing the following command: